 In establishing the eFTI data model, the following repositories must be taken into account:

-• Existing international and EU data models, including multimodal models
+- Existing data models at international and EU level, including multimodal models

 The Commission has the task of adopting the implementing acts that will govern the rules for access of competent authorities to eFTI platforms.
 The focus is on the efficiency of administrative procedures and the reduction of compliance costs for all actors.